A Knowledge Graph-based Retrieval-Augmented Generation Framework for Algorithm Selection in the Facility Layout Problem: Architecture and methodology

 \begin{itemize} \item \textbf{Initialisation of user query input:} The process begins with the user defining their FLP.
-This component addresses the need for input flexibility, allowing users to specify diverse combinations of objectives, number of facilities, and constraints, moving beyond the rigid definitions. \item \textbf{Hybrid evidence retrieval:} The method initiates a parallel, three-streamed retrieval process to overcome the limitations of static and single-faceted search methods.
-This component provides a comprehensive and adaptable search by collecting evidence from the Neo4j Knowledge Graph.
+This component addresses the need for input flexibility, allowing users to specify diverse combinations of objectives, the number of facilities, and constraints, moving beyond the rigid definitions. \item \textbf{Hybrid evidence retrieval:} The method initiates a parallel, three-streamed retrieval process to overcome the limitations of static and single-faceted search methods.
+This component provides a comprehensive and adaptable search by collecting evidence from the \href{https://neo4j.com/}{Neo4j} KG.
 This includes: \begin{itemize} \item \textbf{Graph-based search:} A precise graph-based search using Cypher to find exact or structurally similar problems. \item \textbf{Vector-based search:} A dynamic vector-based search to find conceptually related problems based on the user's text description. \item \textbf{Cluster-based search:} An aggregate analysis to identify high-level trends for the given problem type, for example, top algorithms for large-scale, multi-objective problems. \end{itemize} \item \textbf{Evidence compilation:} The results from all three retrieval channels are integrated and compiled into one contextualized dossier.
 The evidence is then organized into a close-fitting prompt template with the user's original query to anchor the language model. \item \textbf{LLM-powered recommendation:} To address the black box nature and the risk of LLM hallucinations, the evidence from all three retrieval channels is passed to this component.
 The results are compiled into a contextualized dossier that grounds the Google Gemini LLM.
 The LLM is prompted not to use its general knowledge but to act as an expert analyst, compiling the provided data into a final, formatted recommendation with a clear, evidence-driven explanation. \item \textbf{Continuous learning via feedback:} The design has a feedback loop.
 When users add new solved problem cases, the method learns and incorporates this information smartly, enriching the KG.
-This makes the method continuously learn and improve, allowing it to make more accurate and suitable recommendations in the future.

 \end{itemize}